 Volunteer requirements / Skills

-The volunteer must be a lawyer, a law student in her/his final year, have experience in this field or have studied communication or psychology.
-Some knowledge of Spanish with an intent of improving quickly, is important is important since the volunteer will have to understand presentations on legal concepts and engage in public speaking.
+The volunteer must be a lawyer, a law student in their final year, have experience in this field or have studied communication or psychology.
+Some knowledge of Spanish with an intent of improving quickly, is important since the volunteer will have to understand presentations on legal concepts and engage in public speaking.